Skip to main content

 Content strategy

-Clear guidance was critical to this project's success.
-Security requirements in regulatory environments are often frustrating and complex for users.
-By providing the right information at the right moment, we helped users understand that security controls are valuable business tools not just obstacles to government services.
+Clear guidance was critical.
+In regulatory environments, security requirements often feel frustrating and opaque.
+By surfacing the right information at the right moment, we helped users see security controls as tools for protecting their business — not just obstacles to accessing services.

 I collaborated with content designers to create 20+ help articles that translated technical requirements into plain language.